contract dispute arbitration in Jacksonville, Florida 32223

 Arbitration War Story: The Jacksonville Contract Dispute

-In early 2023, a contract dispute between two Jacksonville-based companies — Coastal Construction Inc. and GreenLeaf Landscaping LLC — escalated into a tense arbitration battle that would define their future.
+In early 2023, a contract dispute between two Jacksonville-based companies — a local business and a local business — escalated into a tense arbitration battle that would define their future.
 The conflict began with a $350,000 landscaping contract Coastal Construction awarded GreenLeaf in August 2022 to complete the exterior design of a new luxury apartment complex in the 32223 zip code.
 The contract stipulated a December 15, 2022 completion date, with a penalty clause of $5,000 for each week of delay.
 By late November, GreenLeaf encountered supply chain disruptions that delayed crucial materials.
 Despite frequent notices and attempts to resolve the issue, Coastal grew impatient.
 When GreenLeaf missed the deadline, Coastal withheld the final $70,000 payment and sought compensation for project delays amounting to $25,000.
 By January 2023, negotiations had broken down.
 Seeking a resolution without expensive litigation, both parties agreed to arbitration under the Florida Arbitration Code.
 The arbitration hearing took place in downtown Jacksonville in March 2023, presided over by retired Circuit Judge Marissa Hanley.
-For Coastal, attorney Daniel Crowley argued GreenLeaf failed to sufficiently mitigate delays and breached agreed timelines, thus Coastal was entitled to keep the $70,000 and recover the delay penalties.
-GreenLeaf’s counsel, Alicia Ramos, countered that Coastal had been notified timely of issues beyond their control and that contract terms allowed for extensions under “force majeure” clauses.
+For Coastal, attorney the claimant argued GreenLeaf failed to sufficiently mitigate delays and breached agreed timelines, thus Coastal was entitled to keep the $70,000 and recover the delay penalties.
+GreenLeaf’s counsel, Alicia Ramos, countered that Coastal had been notified timely of issues beyond their control and that contract terms allowed for extensions under force majeure” clauses.
 Over three intense days, both sides presented invoices, email records, supply orders, and expert testimony from logistics analyst Mark Thornton.
 Thornton’s analysis confirmed that GreenLeaf’s delays were primarily due to unavoidable global supply disruptions from late 2022 — circumstances that should have qualified for contract extensions.
 Judge Hanley’s ruling, delivered in late April 2023, was a measured compromise.
 She ordered Coastal to release 50% of the withheld payment — $35,000 — acknowledging GreenLeaf’s partial completion and efforts.
 However, she upheld a reduced penalty payment of $10,000 for delays tied to subcontractor mismanagement, which GreenLeaf accepted responsibility for.
 Both parties were required to cover their own arbitration costs.
 Although neither side got everything they wanted, the arbitration ended months of uncertainty and preserved a working relationship.
 Coastal would recommend GreenLeaf for future projects with stricter timelines, while GreenLeaf promised revamped internal logistics to prevent future overruns.
 This arbitration war story in Jacksonville underscores the importance of clear contract language and the value of arbitration as a faster, cost-effective tool to resolve complex business disputes without fracturing partnerships.

 Tracy